KUCO (FM): Classical music

 The format had changed to almost entirely classical and jazz music by 1979.
 The new format fueled a major increase in listener support; from 1979 to 1985, KCSC's budget doubled every year even as the university cut in other areas.
 The station briefly also became a member of NPR; Oklahoma City had been one of the largest cities without a full-market NPR station, previously depending on fringe reception from Oklahoma State's KOSU and the University of Oklahoma's KGOU.
 However, the intensive classical format and more professionalized operation led to a drop in student interest.
 In 1983, a cable-only campus station, "KBLZ", was created for student programming; this continued in various guises and is now a low-power FM station, KZUC-LP 99.3 "UCentral Radio".

 In 1993, however, KGOU built a repeater in Spencer to better serve Oklahoma City.
 Central and OU agreed to adopt non-conflicting schedules in 1996.
 Although KCSC was the more powerful station, it dropped all NPR programming to become an all-classical station, while KGOU became central Oklahoma's main outlet for NPR programming.
 This left most of central Oklahoma without a clear signal for NPR news and talk programming until KOSU moved its tower closer to Oklahoma City in 2005.

-On April 1, 2014, KCSC became KUCO.
+On April 1, 2014, KCSC changed its call letters to KUCO.